orc4bikes/orc4bikes_bot/README.md

 ### Local Development

 1. Download and install Python by following the instructions [here](https://www.python.org/downloads/).
-Ensure that the version is at least the major version declared in `runtime.txt`.
+Ensure that the version is at least the major version declared in `src/runtime.txt`.

 2. Install Python modules required.
 ```